jenniferoakes/FlexyBox/README.md

 This assignments aims to use responsive design basics to reactor code.

+Part Two: Refactor all CSS code utilizing SASS knowledge.